propbank/propbank-release/README.md

 and ```--questionbank```) and an argument ```--bolt``` pointing at a folder containing the 15 BOLT treebanks.
 It should prepare .gold_conll files in place for every Treebank that you can provide; 10120 files and 3,699,171 words total, if you have all releases.

+### What's different with this "unified" data?

+Older versions of Propbank split up predicates into verbal, nominal and (in more recent corpora) adjectival forms.
+"Unified" propbank brings those together; "create" and "creation" now link to the same sense, for example.
+For more details, see the [Description of Unification Changes](https://github.com/propbank/propbank-documentation/blob/master/other-documentation/Description-of-PB3-changes.md).
+The frame files used for this can be acquired [here](https://github.com/propbank/propbank-frames/), with searchable and more readable versions located [here](http://verbs.colorado.edu/propbank/framesets-english-aliases/):

+### How does this relate to the AMR inventory?

+With the exception of AMR's special "-91" frames (like "have-org-role-91"), AMR annotation uses the same set of Propbank frames used here.
+The AMR annotation has not yet adopted all Propbank frames, often because of the different treatment of compositionality in AMR (for example, Propbank "unhappy.01" is treated  ```happy.01 :polarity -``` within AMR), but any roleset that exists in AMR should exist in our annotations and make the sme sense and numbered argument distinctions.

+### How does this relate to prior Ontonotes releases?

+We don't include any other data related to the Ontonotes project, and users are invited to make those links themselves.
+A specific caveat regarding the current form of the  data is important in this regard: our current release *does not* remove parts of the surface trees that were labeled in Treebank with "EDITED" nodes.
+Prior Ontonotes CoNLL conversions did remove those tokens from their releases, and therefore you may need to handle that difference when handling the data.

+### What frame files do these annotations correspond to?

+These correspond to release "3.1" from https://github.com/propbank/propbank-frames/releases .

+### Were all predicates annotated?

+Generally, Propbank annotation dealt with every verb in every sentence, every noun that was in the inventory at the time of annotation, and -- in recent corpora such as English Web Treebank, Questionbank and the BOLT corpora -- every adjective that was the predicate of a copular verb.
+Some portions of the data -- specifically, the wb/sel folders within ontonotes -- also did not gain full coverage of all verbs.
+If one wants to train a system for predicate detection, we invite them to use more recent Google and BOLT datasets to do so.

+We have also included in this release the semi-gold annotations of auxiliary verbs such as have.01, be.03, and get.03 (passive 'got').
+These were automatically labeled if and only if the gold syntax annotations treated them unambigiously as auxiliaries, and all edge cases were manually annotated.

+### Are there train/dev/test splits?

+*Please use pre-existing splits to make sure your results are valid*.
+We'll try to keep as much information as possible in docs/evaluation to make this as easy as possible.
+Most of these corpora have well-established train/dev/splits that should be followed.